mnop-laboratory/MicronixScanning/README.txt

 KNOWN BUGS:
 - Read position reads a non-numeric value then stops reading the position correctly.
 - Heatmap Z value bar not updating properly during and after a scan.
 - Min value in angled scans.
-- Code crashes if executing command to fast on start up.

 List of features and description of features:
 =====================================================================================================================================================